Ranabir1/Signature_add_in_pdf/README.md

 - Add signatures to specific pages (first, last, or all pages)
 - Download signed PDF instantly
 - No server uploads - everything happens in your browser

+### ✏️ **PDF Editor (New)**
+- Open `PDF Editor` from the top-right link on the main page
+- Tools: Select, Draw, Text, Image, Rectangle, Ellipse, Arrow, Highlighter
+- Opacity control for all items and strokes
+- Move/resize items, bring forward / send backward
+- Undo / Redo, Clear current page
+- Keyboard shortcuts: Delete to remove, Ctrl+D to duplicate
+- Export your edits into a new PDF

+### 🧩 **Split & Merge (New)**
+- Split current PDF by page range (e.g., `1-3,5`) and download the extracted pages
+- Merge multiple selected PDFs into a single document

 ### 🎯 **Precise Placement Control**
 - **Corner positioning**: Top-left, top-right, bottom-left, bottom-right